UKPLab/emnlp2026-zoom-in/README.md

 ## Overview

-This repository provides the code for our paper "Learning to Zoom Efficiently with a Contrastive Curriculum", accepted to EMNLP 2026.
+This repository provides the code for our paper [Learning to Zoom Efficiently with a Contrastive Curriculum](https://arxiv.org/abs/2609.03206), accepted to EMNLP 2026.
 It contains code to recreate our proposed M&C dataset and run training and evaluation to reproduce our results.

 ## Setup